cillustrisimo/openai_gnome_chatbot/README.md

 Mr. Sneed is a whimsical gnome chatbot built using <a href="https://github.com/openai/openai-python"> OpenAi's API</a> and the ChatGPT
 (GPT 3.5-Turbo) model.
 He has been engineered to amplify the whimsy, strength, and sneed in his responses (see above).

-Utilizing Natural Language Processing and sentiment analysis, Mr. Sneed responds comes to life when responding to you, exhibiting a range of emotions and audible responses.
+Utilizing natural language processing built into Mr. Sneed alongside ChatGPT, Mr. Sneed responses come to life as he exhibits a range of emotions and audible responses.

 ![neutral](examples/sneed_normal.PNG)